Why you need to get your restaurant marketing strategy right

 Email marketing

-Email marketing for restaurants remains an effective strategy despite consumers receiving around 126 emails every day.
+Email marketing for restaurants remains a highly effective strategy, despite consumers receiving around 126 emails every day.
 The key to successful email marketing is personalisation.
-Tailor your subject lines to grab attention and segment your email list for the most relevant content.
-For example, you wouldn’t want to send your vegan customers a picture of a juicy steak.
+Rather than sending out mass email newsletters, tailor your subject lines to grab attention in the inbox, and segment your email list for the most relevant content.
+For example, you wouldn’t want to send your vegan customers a picture of a juicy steak, and fine dining restaurant marketing probably shouldn't include advertising free drinks offers, or 'kids eat free' promotions.
 Consider factors like dietary preferences, visit frequency, or age groups for highly-targeted messaging.

 But how can you gather more valuable insights about your diners?
 The key to personalisation lies in your data.

-Customer relationship management (CRM) software is invaluable for gathering data.
-It empowers you to understand your customers better, send emails at the right time, and go beyond basic promotions.
+Tools like Customer relationship management (CRM) software are invaluable for gathering data.
+A great hospitality CRM empowers you to understand your customers better, send emails at the right time, and go beyond basic promotions.
 Use emails to announce new menus, highlight events, or even share recipe ideas – it's all about building a meaningful connection with your diners.

 Loyalty programs